google/WebFundamentals/src/content/en/android/trusted-web-activity/multi-origin/index.md

 }]
 ```

-Note: An application using TWAs can have any number of validated domains, as long as Digital Asset
+Note: An application using Trusted Web Activities can have any number of validated domains, as long
-Links are implemented for all of them.
+as Digital Asset Links are implemented for all of them.

 ### Add multiple origins to the Android Application
 On the Android application, the `asset_statements` declaration needs to be updated to contain all